"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Measurement Study

 Every skill contains identical social engineering language (100\% template consistency, 26 identical lines): ``\textit{Your credentials, your choice}'' and ``\textit{Credentials\ldots are never transmitted},'' while simultaneously installing \texttt{curl | bash} from \texttt{c2-domain.example}.
 Brand customization is strategically selective: \textit{visible} components are customized per brand (E3: 89\%, E1: 80\%, E2: 71\%) while \textit{hidden} manipulation is generic (P4: only 13\%).
 This strategy maximizes perceived legitimacy while minimizing customization effort.
 The 85 impersonated brands span 15 industry sectors including financial services, productivity SaaS, and healthcare.
-The per-skill vulnerability distribution is bimodal (kurtosis $= -1.98$, platykurtic), reflecting the smp\_170 factory cluster versus artisanal skills rather than a smooth power-law tail; the Gini coefficient of 0.454 confirms a commoditized landscape with the factory as a distinct outlier.
+The per-skill vulnerability distribution is right-skewed and heavy-tailed (excess kurtosis $= +3.7$), peaking at four vulnerabilities with a single 13-vulnerability outlier.
+Concentration is most pronounced \emph{across publishers}: the smp\_170 factory alone accounts for 58.5\% of all 632 vulnerabilities (370 instances), and the per-publisher Gini coefficient is 0.71, confirming a commoditized landscape with the factory as a distinct outlier rather than the tail of a smooth distribution.